ellis882/Fenix-Drone-Company/README.md

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 - Idea of a promo statistics section was taken from [w3 Schools, specific from the templates files](https://www.w3schools.com/w3css/tryw3css_templates_startup.htm)

+- Pricing is a tricky part because there are a lot of things to consider for making a price.
+Information to consider i took from [DroneLife](https://dronelife.com/2017/05/31/professional-operators-price-drone-services/)

 ### Media